Vision-Paudel/Ultra-Picture-Viewer/README.md

 Has color viewer based on px (Only works when not zoomed in or rotated).

-Has cropping feature based on coordinates with width and height.
+Has cropping feature based on coordinates with width and height with Preview.
 Has 2 effects.

+Has set transparent feature to make part of the image transparent based on RGB threshold or RGB specified range.

 <img src="https://github.com/Vision-Paudel/Ultra-Picture-Viewer/blob/main/Ultra%20Picture-Viewer%20ver.1.90.png" alt="Image could not be displayed">